tobiassick/digital-muqtabas/index.md

 The repository currently contains two XSLT stylesheets to automatically generate MODS XML files from the TEI source:

-1. [`Tei2BibTex-articles.xsl`](xslt/Tei2BibTex-articles.xsl): generates one BibTeX file for each article and section of a periodical issue.
+1. [`Tei2Mods-articles.xsl`](xslt/Tei2Mods-articles.xsl): generates one MODS file for each article and section of a periodical issue.
-2. [`Tei2BibTex-issues.xsl`](xslt/Tei2BibTex-issues.xsl): generates one BibTeX file per periodical issue, comprising entries for every article and section.
+2. [`Tei2Mods-issues.xsl`](xslt/Tei2Mods-issues.xsl): generates one MODS file per periodical issue, comprising entries for every article and section.

 MODS also serves as the intermediary format for the free [bibutils suite](https://sourceforge.net/projects/bibutils/) of conversions between bibliographic metadata formats (including BibTeX) which is under constant development and released under a GNU/GPL (General Public License). `Tei2Mods-issues.xsl` and `bibutils` provide a means to automatically generate a large number of bibliographic formats to suit the reference manager one is working with; e.g.: